Thank you for reading our post, please rate this article at the end.

 Wildlife Encounters

 In Madison, encountering wildlife is part of the adventure.
 We should store our food in bear-proof containers and dispose of garbage properly.
 If we come across wildlife, it’s essential to maintain a safe distance.
-Remember, feeding animals harms their health and potentially harms us.
+Remember, feeding animals can harm their health and potentially harm us.

 Weather Considerations